apache/gravitino/docs/getting-started.md

 ## Installing Gravitino playground on AWS or Google Cloud Platform

-Gravitino provides a bundle of Docker images to launch a Gravitino playground, which includes Apache Hive, Apache Hadoop, Trino, MySQL, PostgresSQL, and Gravitino.
+Gravitino provides a bundle of Docker images to launch a Gravitino playground, which includes Apache Hive, Apache Hadoop, Trino, MySQL, PostgreSQL, and Gravitino.
 You can use Docker compose to start them all.

 Installing Docker and Docker Compose is a requirement to using the playground.